werdnakof/DatabaseNotes/12_-_Parallel_Databases.md

 **intra-query parallelism**:  involves having more than one CPU handle a **single request** (not mulitple requests) simultaneously, so that **portions of the query** are computed in parallel on multi-processor hardware.
 Processing of these portions is handled by the Exchange algorithm.
 See  [Exchange algorithm (Exchange)](http://dcx.sybase.com/1200/en/dbusage/queryopt-exchange.html).

-Intra-query parallelism can benefit a workload where the number of simultaneously-executing queries is usually less than the number of available processors.
-The maximum degree of parallelism is controlled by the setting of the max_query_tasks option.
-See  [max_query_tasks option](http://dcx.sybase.com/1200/en/dbadmin/dboptions-s-5481804.html).

 - **intra-operator (horizontal, JOINs)**:
-	- operator split into independent operators instances, which perform the operation on different subsets of data
+	- operator split into independent operators instances, which perform the operation on different subsets of data on seperate processor
 	- e.g. JOIN, the two sub relations can be carried out seperately before join
 - **inter-operator (vertical)**: operations overlapped
 	- pipeline data from one stage to the next without materialisation